Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

   > [Note] Be aware that the cost object will be deleted permanently.

 3. Click the [DELETE] button.
-A small pop-up window confirms that the cost object has been deleted.
-The deleted cost object is no longer displayed in the list.
+The *Deleted* pop-up window is displayed.
+The cost object has been deleted and is removed from the list.

   ![Deleted](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CostAccounting/Deleted.png "[Deleted]")